1. Home

 If you love cars there’s a good chance you love (or at least try to love) Alfa Romeos.
 That's often not easy because the Italian firm has produced some right rotters over the past years, unbefitting of Alfa’s inaugural Grand Prix-winning heritage.

 Thankfully, the Giulia Quadrifoglio is not one of them.
-Alfa’s taken the stunning Giulia, added visual muscle and plopped a Ferrari-derived twin-turbocharged 510PS V6 into the engine bay.
+Alfa’s taken the stunning Giulia, added visual muscle and plopped a Ferrari-derived twin-turbocharged V6 into the engine bay giving 500PS-plus.
 The results are stunning.
 The car gets from 0-62mph in 3.9 seconds and maxes out at an unbelievable 191mph.
-Perhaps more surprising, given Afla’s shaky recent reputation, the Giulia is also great fun in corners, with pin-sharp steering and excellent body control.
+Perhaps more surprising, given Afla’s shaky recent reputation, is that the Giulia is also great fun in corners, with pin-sharp steering and excellent body control.

 But you get all this in a practical Giulia body.
 So, it has room for four people, a big boot and a sporty cabin that mirrors the stylish exterior.